Let me tell you how I accidentally inhaled Flamin' Hot Mountain Dew up my nose

 It was supposed to be a taste test.
-A can of Flamin' Hot Mountain Dew would be delivered to my house.
+A can of the new Flamin' Hot Mountain Dew would be delivered to my house.
 I would unpack it, chill it in the fridge and give it a try.
-But something went wrong, and it ended up up my nose instead.
+But something went wrong, and it ended up up my nose.

 I received the can, which had been cleverly wedged into a tiny flammable-warning metal barrel for shipping.
 I couldn't get the can out of its pocket, so I stuck the handle of a spoon against the side to lever it free.
 The can broke open.
 Warm, fresh-off-the-FedEx-truck, aerosolized flamin' hot soda exploded toward my face.